johnrizzo1/intuit/memory-bank/activeContext.md

 - Added a `gui` command to the CLI to start the application in GUI mode.
 - Created a standalone GUI script that can be run independently.
 - Simplified the GUI command for better reliability and maintainability.
+- Implemented voice integration with the GUI using a multi-process architecture.
+- Created a voice process manager to handle voice input/output in a separate process.
+- Added inter-process communication between GUI and voice processes.
+- Implemented speech metrics extraction for dynamic visualization.
+- Added controls to toggle voice functionality (keyboard shortcuts and context menu).
+- Updated the GUI command to support voice configuration options.
+- Enabled voice by default in the GUI UI for a more interactive experience.
+- Fixed audio playback issue that was causing the application to hang by implementing audio playback in a separate thread.
+- Fixed voice recognition issue that was causing the application to hang when it couldn't understand speech.
+- Implemented robust conversation flow with automatic listening after speaking.
+- Added helpful feedback when speech isn't recognized.
+- Fixed issue with conversation stopping after one interaction.
+- Ensured continuous conversation loop for a natural interaction experience.
+- Implemented simulated AI agent integration to process recognized speech and generate contextual responses.
+- Added complete voice conversation flow: speech recognition → AI processing → text-to-speech response.
+- Created comprehensive documentation for the voice integration implementation.

 ## Next Steps